RayhanWKapadia/CS248/Project 3/README.md

 This project uses an interface and calcuates the exact day of the week of January 1st in the year 3000 from the present day.
 This is essentially a clock that the user can edit to determine the day of the week of any year in the future.
+Use the main to run the program!